This is our second article about playing video games with diminished, or simply mediocre, manual dexterity.

-Grim Dawn and Path of Exile are used here as examples so as to provide concrete details.
+Grim Dawn, Path of Exile and Warframe are used here as examples so as to provide concrete details.
 But the general principles are applicable to all sorts of games, and they bypass the mapping issues encountered with some gaming controllers.

 The previous article was about using the Razer Tartarus , with Grim Dawn being our example game.
 This is an evolution over the old Nostromo – a mini-keyboard peripheral with handy programmable buttons.